 "H-hello, Tsukasa-san!"
 Miyuki greeted her, trying not to blush as her hairdo, just barely able to fit through the doorway, seemed to draw everyone's attention as well.

 "Wow, you've got a bun too?
-It's almost as big as Kagami's!" said Matsuri, unable to hold it in.
+It's almost as big as Kagami's," said Matsuri, unable to hold it in.
+Seeing the girl's eyes widen, Tsukasa shook her head quickly, trying to calm her down.

 "I wouldn't make any further comments like that," said Inori.
 "She looks kinda embarrassed."

 "Come on in!"
-Kagami replied, and Tsukasa opened the door.
+Kagami's voice told them, and Tsukasa opened the door.
 As soon as it was open, both girls looked at each other's hairstyles, comparing it instinctively.
 The purplette couldn't help but feel uncomfortable that her hair was bigger than Miyuki's.

 For a few seconds, there was a very uncomfortable silence, which lasted only until Kagami noticed the door was still open.